iapyeh/sshscript/v3a/SSHScript v3 Documents/reference/session-and-console-api.md

 # Session and Console API Reference

-This page defines the supported core Session and Console API for SSHScript v3.1 beta.
+This page defines the supported core Session and Console API for the SSHScript v3.1 Production/Stable line, verified with 3.1.4.
 Examples that teach a workflow belong in the tutorials and how-to guides; this page focuses on signatures, results, errors, and lifetime rules.

 ## Package-level entry points